MHuberFaust/dkproExample/README.md

 3. Download or checkout __extractWiki.py__

-To install the library simply run:
+To install the library on OS X and Linux simply run:

-On OS X and Linux:
 ```
 python3   -m pip install wikipedia
 ```